COPYRIGHT (C) 1984-2005 MERRILL CONSULTANTS DALLAS TEXAS USA

 well over $2,000,000.

-But these were only quotes, not actual purchases, and prices can
+But these were only quotes, not actual contracts presented for

 always be changed, and discounts may be offered; if you actually

-have a license and can provide your price, I'll gladly update this
+have a license and can provide your price and terms, I'll gladly

 c.
 Legality of a clone.
 There is no legal issue for creating a